Pollis22/JIE-Mastery-Tutor-V2/replit.md

 ## External Dependencies

 ### AI & Voice Services
--   **ElevenLabs ConvAI**: Primary voice conversation system for AI tutors.
--   **OpenAI API**: Provides GPT-4o and GPT-4o-mini for tutoring responses and text embeddings.
--   **Azure Speech Services**: Used for Neural Text-to-Speech (fallback option).
+-   **Google Gemini AI**: Primary and only voice conversation provider via Gemini Live API.
+Handles all real-time voice tutoring with emotion-aware responses at $0.0225/minute.

 ### Payment Processing
 -   **Stripe**: Used for subscription management, payments, and customer portal.